Sing London’s Story

 In 2009, we worked with the artist Luke Jerram to place street pianos across London.
 These were painted by artists and placed in high profile places across the capital.
 At each piano, we staged Round the Piano events.
 The project engaged more than 250,000 people and generated extensive media coverage around the world, including the front pages of the Sunday Times and New York Times, BBC TV, ITV and CBS America.

-Our most recent project, Ping London, placed ping pong tables across London landmarks, from Heathrow Airport to Tate Modern.
-The project proved extremely popular with public and press alike and is moving to four other cities before returning to London in 2012 for the Olympic and Paralympic Games.
+Now in its sixth year, our project- Ping London- placed ping pong tables across London landmarks, from Heathrow Airport to Tate Modern.
+The project proved extremely popular with public and press alike and was moved to four other cities before returning to London in 2012 for the Olympic and Paralympic Games.
 It’s now in its sixth year and is taking place in nineteen cities!

-We are working with the Royal Albert Hall on a major project – The Song Exchange – to unite older people and teenagers in shared song.
-The project will commence in 2012.
-Sing London are also working with councils, designers and statutory bodies to install talking rubbish bins at London landmarks later in 2011.
-We are also working on an exciting treasure hunt for a party, dates are to be confirmed so please check our latest news for more details.
+We worked with the Royal Albert Hall on a major project – The Song Exchange – to unite older people and teenagers in shared song.
+The project commenced in 2012.

 Live a little: